xolyn/typebeam/README.md

 | `style`  | `normal`       | Font style (`normal`, `italic`, etc.)                                          |

 ## 💡 Usage
+> Due to CORS issues, don't use `http://raw.githubusercontent.com/...` as your CDN provider, this won't work.
 ### 1. Via URL parameters

 A quick one-liner to inject a remote font: